LombardiDaniel/Freya/README.md

 ## Running the tests

-There are no needed tests needed for Freya to work.
+There are no needed tests for Freya to work.

 However, if you are not using the exact same sensors as me, you should make sure that the readings are still correct.